Category Archives: Ebb Tide

 By Ed Staskus

-Clyde Ferguson stumbled into the Queen Elizabeth Hospital mortuary room like he was seeing it for the first time, even though he had been the provincial pathologist for 11 years.
+Clyde Ferguson walked into the Queen Elizabeth Hospital mortuary room like he was seeing it for the first time, even though he had been the provincial pathologist for 11 years.
+“Damn, that hurts,” he said under his breath.
+His eyes were tearing up.
 He waited for the sharp stab in his left hip to go away.
 He felt unsteady.
 He steadied himself with one hand on the doorjamb.
 He was all right after a moment, as far as it went.
 His left heel wouldn’t flatten down to the floor.
-That leg had gotten shorter the past five years.
+That leg had gotten slightly shorter the past five years.
 He put his arms at his sides and breathed evenly.

-The hospital was practically new.
-It was still in its infancy.
+The hospital was still in its infancy.
+It was practically new.
 He was getting older by the minute, which bothered him.
 “Getting old is no problem,” is what Groucho Marx said.
 “You just have to live long enough.”
-But sometimes he didn’t feel like he was just getting old.
+But sometimes he didn’t feel like he was only getting old.
 He felt like he was getting old and getting crippled to boot.
+His daughter was already telling her friends, “Don’t ever get old if you know what’s good for you.”

 His hip hurt like hell and worse.
 He knew exactly what the matter was.
 It had finally gotten to be bone on bone.
 The day had always been coming.
 Walking and yoga and strong drink had forestalled the inevitable.
 But he had walked too much the past several days.
 When the weather had gotten better, he drove to Brackley Beach, and walked two miles back and forth three days in a row.
 That was a mistake.
 It wasn’t the same as his treadmill, which had arm rails he could support himself on.
 He had three months left before his retirement became official.
-When it was signed and sealed, he was getting an after-market hip the next day, going back to Tracadie, and staying there.
-He would break it in and in the evening cut up fillets rather than dead folks.
+When it was signed, sealed, and delivered, he was getting an after-market hip the next day, going back to Tracadie, and staying there.
+He would break it in over the next year and in the evenings cut up fillets rather than the dead.

 He blinked in the fluorescent light, wondering why there were two tables set up for him.
-When he remembered the arm, he remembered he was going to have to do two post-mortems, one on the arm and one on the young woman who the arm belonged to.
+When he remembered the arm, he remembered he was going to have to do two post-mortems, one on the arm and one on the young woman who the arm had once belonged to.
+That arm looks like it’s been chewed on, he thought, looking at it.

 Her death was being treated as the result of criminal activity.
-If it was some place bigger than Charlottetown the post-mortem would have been performed by a forensic pathologist.
+If it had been some place bigger than Charlottetown the post-mortem would have been performed by a forensic pathologist.
 They investigate deaths where there are legal implications, like a suspected murder.
 But it wasn’t some other place.
 It was Charlottetown, the smallest capital city of the smallest province in Canada.
-It would have to do, and he would have to do it.
+It would have to do and he would have to do it.

-When he was suited up, Clyde stood over the dead woman and blinked his fly-belly blue eyes.
+After he was suited up, Clyde stood over the dead woman and blinked his fly-belly blue eyes.
 She was on her back on a stainless-steel cadaver table.
-It was essentially a a body-sized slanted tray with raised edges to keep fluids from flowing onto the floor.
-There was running water to wash away the blood that is released during the procedure.
+It was a body-sized slanted tray with raised edges to keep fluids from flowing onto the floor.
+There was running water to wash away the blood released during the procedure.
 The blood went down a drain.

 After the examination he returned the organs and brain to the body.
 He sewed her back up.
-When he turned his attention to the arm, he saw clearly enough it had been chopped off with one clean blow.
-The axe, or whatever it was, must have been new or even newer.
+When he turned his attention to the arm, he saw clearly enough it had been chopped off clean as a whistle.
+The axe, or whatever it was, must have been newer than not.
 In any case, it was as sharp as could be.
 Her hand was clenched in a fist.
 He had to break her fingers to loosen it.
-When he did, he found a loonie in her palm.
+When he did, he found a Loonie in her palm.
 It was Canada’s one-dollar coin introduced two years earlier to replace paper dollar bills, which had become too expensive to print.
-Everybody called them loonies after the loon on the reverse side.
+Everybody called them loonies after the bird on the reverse side.

 The phone rang.
 It was Pete Lambert, the Commanding Officer of the RCMP Queens detachment.